 The All services page displays a summary of all your services, sorted by requests per second.
-This page appears automatically when users with the appropriate access permissions log in to the Fastly web interface.
-You can access the All services page by clicking the stopwatch icon.
+It appears automatically when users with the appropriate access permissions log in to the Fastly web interface.
+You can access it by clicking Home next to the stopwatch icon.

 You can also search for a specific service associated with a domain by typing the domain name in the Search by domain field.
 The domain name you type must be an exact match to find the desired service.

-The Dashboard page allows you to separately monitor caching for each of your services in real time, as they operate on a second-by-second basis.
+The Real-time stats page allows you to separately monitor caching for each of your services in real time, as they operate on a second-by-second basis.

-The Dashboard link appears automatically for logged in users with the appropriate access permissions; however, data on the page may appear grayed out or blank to some users, with no information displayed in the controls, when a customer's service does not receive enough requests for Fastly to display meaningful information about it in real time.
+The data on this page may appear grayed out or blank to some users, with no information displayed in the controls, when a customer's service does not receive enough requests for Fastly to display meaningful information about it in real time.